-Considering a student's individual needs, grade or age, as well as the amount of time remaining in the school year in which to progress monitor, teachers set a long-term goal.
-This long-term goal is set at an adequate level of intensity, one that is not too difficult, but provides an appropriate level of challenge for the student.
-When using measures that report normative data, that data should be utilized to determine a student's present level and an appropriate rate of increase.
-The authors present means and standard deviations for picture word and story prompt probes in Allen et al. (2019).
-It is common practice to work to advance a student's skills to at least the 50th percentile at the level at which the child's progress is being monitored (which may be below the student's grade level).
-Using a graphing system in Microsoft Word (e.g., insert charts) or Excel, plot the student's median baseline score and the targeted end of year benchmark (if available) or use a provided normative growth rate to calculate a long-term goal.
-To calculate a weekly growth rate based on a provided end of year benchmark, subtract the student's median baseline score from the end of year benchmark and divide the result by the number of weeks remaining in instruction.
-To calculate a long-term goal based on a normative growth rate, multiple the normative growth rate by the number of weeks remaining in intervention and add this result to the student's median baseline score.
-Figure 2 provides the formula and an example for determining an end of year benchmark and a normative growth rate.
+Considering a student's individual needs, grade, or age, as well as the amount of time remaining in the school year in which to progress monitor, teachers set a long-term goal.
+This long-term goal is set at an adequate level of intensity, one that is not too difficult but provides an appropriate level of challenge for the student.
+When using measures that report normative data, those data should be utilized to determine a student's present level and an appropriate rate of increase.

+Allen et al. (2020) presented means and standard deviations for picture word and story prompt probes.
+It is common practice to work to advance a student's skills to at least the 50th percentile at the level at which the child's progress is being monitored, which may be below the student's grade level.
+Using a computer-based graphing system such as Microsoft Word (e.g., insert charts) or Excel, the student's median baseline score and the targeted end-of-year benchmark can be plotted (if available) or use a provided normative growth rate to calculate a long-term goal.
+To calculate a weekly growth rate based on a provided end-of-year benchmark, subtract the student's median baseline score from the end-of-year benchmark and divide the result by the number of weeks remaining in instruction.
+To calculate a long-term goal based on a normative growth rate, multiply the normative growth rate by the number of weeks remaining in intervention and add this result to the student's median baseline score.
+Figure 2 provides the formula and an example for determining an end-ofyear benchmark and a normative growth rate.